Mortal Kombat II: Marketing and merchandise

-In conjunction with the release of the arcade game in 1993, an official comic book, Mortal Kombat II Collector's Edition, written and illustrated by Tobias, was released through mail order, describing the backstory of the game in greater detail.
+In conjunction with the release of the arcade game, Mortal Kombat II Collector's Edition, an official comic book written and illustrated by Tobias, was released through mail order, describing the backstory of the game in greater detail.
 Acclaim Entertainment stated that it "had started Mortal Kombat II with a $10 million global marketing campaign" for the home versions.
 A part of this sum was used to film and air the live-action TV commercial created by David Anderson and Bob Keen.
 The video featured Scorpion, Sub-Zero, Reptile (with a notably more reptilian appearance), Kitana, Baraka and Shao Kahn, who were played by the same actors as in the game.
-The game's promotional campaign's tagline was "Nothing ...
+The game's promotional campaign's tagline was "Nothing...
 Nothing can prepare you."
 In 2008, Eurogamer called Mortal Kombat II "a marketing triumph".

 Malibu Comics published a series of Mortal Kombat comic books featuring the characters from both MKII and the original game.
 Mortal Kombat II: Music from the Arcade Game Soundtrack, an album featuring music from Mortal Kombat II and Mortal Kombat, composed by Dan Forden, could originally only be purchased by ordering it through a limited CD offer, which was posted on the arcade version of the game's attract mode.
-Other merchandise for the game included a periodical official fanzine Mortal Kombat II Kollector's Magazine published by Midway and Sendai, a series of collectible stickers for an album by Panini Group, two different series of action figures (released in Argentina in 1995 and in the US in 1999, respectively), and collectible card game Mortal Kombat Kard Game that was marketed as "Mortal Kombat II trading cards".
+Other merchandise for the game included the periodical official fanzine Mortal Kombat II Kollector's Magazine published by Midway and Sendai, a series of collectible stickers for an album by Panini Group, two different series of action figures (released in Argentina in 1995 and in the US in 1999, respectively), and collectible card game Mortal Kombat Kard Game, which was marketed as "Mortal Kombat II trading cards".